cwuensch/MovieCutter/Readme_en.txt

 - Menu:		Pauses the playback and opens the action menu.
 - White:	Switches between 3 display modes (full OSD , hiding the segment list, minimal mode).
 (V. 2.1)
 - Info:		Deactivates MovieCutter and shows EPG information.
 (V. 2.1)
+- Subt:		Shows the window for segment-texts (captions).
+(V. 3.6)
+- Teletext:	Changes the segment-text for the current segment, if segment-text-window is active.
+(V. 3.6)

 Actions in the action menu